Final Crisis: Legion of 3 Worlds: Synopsis

-The Time Trapper, after several unsuccessful attempts to remove Superman from history, retrieves a time-lost Superboy-Prime and sends him to 31st century Smallville.
+The Time Trapper, after several unsuccessful attempts to remove Superman from history, retrieves a time-lost Superboy-Prime and sends him to 31st-century Smallville.
 Superboy-Prime is enraged to learn of his minimal impact on history, while Superman remains a highly influential figure 1000 years later.
-Breaking virtually all of the Legion of Super-Heroes' enemies out of Takron-Galtos, Superboy-Prime leads them as a new version of the Legion of Super-Villains in a bid to destroy everything that Superman inspired, including the Legion and the United Planets.
-The villains travel to Sorcerers' World to recruit Mordru before continuing to Earth, killing Rond Vidar (former Legionnaire and the last Green Lantern) in the process.
+Breaking virtually all of the Legion of Super-Heroes' enemies out of the space prison Takron-Galtos, Superboy-Prime leads them as a new version of the Legion of Super-Villains in a bid to destroy everything that Superman inspired, including the Legion and the United Planets.
+The villains travel to Zerox to recruit Mordru before continuing to Earth, killing Rond Vidar (former Legionnaire and the last Green Lantern) in the process.
 Meanwhile, the Time Trapper observes the assassination of Legion financier R. J. Brande.

 The Legion of Super-Heroes, who are at half-strength and devastated by Brande's death, learn of the destruction of Takron-Galtos, so they summon Superman to their time for help.
 While Superman leads the Legion into battle against the villains, Brainiac 5 (who was forewarned of Superboy-Prime's invasion by one of Dream Girl's premonitions) sets in motion a master contingency plan against Superboy-Prime that involves recruiting three of Prime's biggest foes.

 First, Brainiac 5 sends Mon-El and Shadow Lass to take Rond's body to Oa and recruit Prime's nemesis, the immortal Sodam Yat (the last Guardian of the Universe), into the war.
-Brainiac 5 also sends three Legionnaires back to 20th century Smallville to retrieve a strand of hair from a young Lex Luthor and asks Starman to recover a body from a grave in the 21st century.
-Brainiac 5 himself ventures to the Justice League's original headquarters and uses their crystal ball to summon the Legions of two parallel universes, Universe-247 (the home reality of the 1994 Legion) and Universe-Prime (the home reality of the 2004 version of the team), and recruit them to fight against the Legion of Super-Villains.
+Brainiac 5 also sends three Legionnaires back to 20th-century Smallville to retrieve a strand of hair from a young Lex Luthor and asks Starman to recover a body from a grave in the 21st century.
+Brainiac 5 himself ventures to the Justice League's original headquarters and uses their crystal ball to summon the Legions of two parallel universes, Universe-247 (the home reality of the 1994 Legion) and Universe-Prime (the home reality of the 2004 Legion), and recruit them to fight against the Legion of Super-Villains.

 Next, Brainiac 5, with the help of his counterparts, uses the lightning rod empowered during the "Lightning Saga" story arc plus XS running on a Cosmic Treadmill powered by the various incarnations of the Ranzz twins (Garth and Ayla) to resurrect XS' cousin Bart Allen (Kid Flash) from within the Speed Force.
 Brainiac 5 explains that the team of Legionnaires recently sent back in time during the "Lightning Saga" story arc used the lightning rod to "bottle up" Bart's essence before his death at the hands of the Rogues.